wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/buildmachine.md

 --------------------

 2) Paste a copy of the script: [Initial Script](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/templateoverrides/OverrideScript.sh) into an open text file on your laptop.

+- **QUICK DEMO BUILD STYLE**: Get copy of [this](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/quickdemo/templates/vultr/vultr.tmpl).
+Modify the variables marked "CUSTOMISE ME" to be specific to you and then follow [this](https://www.wintersys-projects.uk/Agile%20Deployment%20Toolkit/Demos/CustomisedDemos) applying the override set you want to the template user data script you just made a copy of.
+You then just follow the same process as for deploying a simple build process as described below but a sever fleet will build out automatically according to the values you have set in the user-data script you just copied.

 ------------------